-Your message has been sent to R.A.I.N.
-Rescue.
+Your message has been sent to Saving One Life.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.